 Dr. Lee Burstiner has been practicing emergency medicine for more than 20 years, with the majority of time at BluePearl.
 His interests include wound management, surgical closure techniques, and emergency surgery.
 He has had two years of residency training in small-animal surgery and he is pursuing certification in small animal rehabilitative medicine.
 He has served in many capacities as an advocate for veterinary medicine, including as past president of the Ridge (Polk County) Veterinary Medical Society and the Hillsborough County Veterinary Medical Society.

 Dr. Scott M. Dieter was raised in Northampton, PA.
 He served his country in the United States Navy as a hospital corpsman.
 He received his Bachelor of Science Degree in Biology from Penn State University and his Veterinary Medical Degree from Louisiana State University.
-Dr. Dieter has been practicing veterinary medicine for over 15 years.
+Dr. Dieter has been practicing veterinary medicine for over 19 years.
 Aside from companion animal medicine, his interests include orthopedic and soft tissue surgery.
 His pet family includes a French Bulldog named Dozer and two Boston Terriers named Bodhi and Petey.
 He likes to spend his off time with his wife, AnneMarie, and their three puppies.
 He also enjoys playing golf and watching football and hockey.
-Dr. Dieter currently practices at Advanced Veterinary Hospital in Holiday, Florida.
+Dr. Dieter currently practices at New Tampa Animal Hospital in Lutz, Florida.